Tateyama Castle 館山城

 The castle's history

 Tateyama Castle was originally built in the 16th century by the daimyo Satomi Yoshiyasu.
-It was destroyed at the close of the samurai era when the government of Japan became centralized, but rebuilt in the 1980s.
-Now, it's part of a museum where you can learn about the history of the area.
+It was demolished at the beginning of the Edo period (1603-1867), during the reign of Yoshiyori.
+Now, a keep-style building stands on the ruins of the castle and is part of a museum where you can learn about the history of the area.

-Attached to the castle is the main building of Tateyama Municipal Museum, which focuses on life in the old days when the castle was built and the history of the Boso area.
+Attached to the castle is the main building of Tateyama Municipal Museum, which focuses on the history of the Awa region.
 The permanent collection, which encompasses two floors, has swords, armor, earthenware, tools, and a re-creation of a typical house of the region and time.

 The observatory of Tateyama Castle offers excellent views of the ocean, Tokyo Bay, and the Boso Peninsula .